ibm-cloud-docs/power-iaas/ordering-direct-link.md

 # Direct Link Connect for Power Systems Virtual Servers
 {: #ordering-direct-link-connect}

 You must use [Direct Link](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) to configure your private network with a IBM&reg; Power Systems&trade; Virtual Server.
-The Direct Link Connect service creates a connection that allows access to {{site.data.keyword.cloud}} resources from your {{site.data.keyword.powerSys_notm}} instance.
+The Direct Link Connect 2.0 service creates a seamless connection that allows access to {{site.data.keyword.cloud}} resources from your {{site.data.keyword.powerSys_notm}} instance.
 Direct Link Connect is a separate service from the {{site.data.keyword.powerSys_notm}} service.
 For more information on Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) and [IBM Cloud Direct Link Connect on Classic](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect).
 {: shortdesc}

 The Direct Link (2.0) provides the following advantages: